Post on June 12th, 2015

-To learn more about how much your power connection will cost, call the move in department of ElectricityWizard on 1300 359 779 and speak with an energy consultant today.
+To learn more about how much your electricity connection in SA will cost, call the Move In department of ElectricityWizard on 1300 359 779 and speak with an energy consultant today.
 They will explain all the specific fees and charges to get your power connected and find you the most suitable option.

 In South Australia, the legal timeframe required to be given if you change your mind when moving home or business is five business days, during which you may cancel any agreements at no cost to you.
 We advise you to select the right supplier upfront as it will save you many headaches down the line.

-2. We will help you find an electricity supplier from our preferred list that best meets your needs and offers you suitable rates and terms and conditions.
+2. We will help you find an electricity supplier from our preferred list that best meets your needs and offers you the lowest rates along with the best terms and conditions.

 3. We will then arrange all of your details to be passed through to your chosen retailer to have the power connected on your chosen date.